-By default, FortiClient EMS is installed with SQL Server Express.
+By default, the FortiClient EMS installation also installs SQL Server Express.
 Using the CLI to install FortiClient EMS allows you to customize the SQL Server Express install directory.

-These instructions do not apply for SQL Server Enterprise or Standard, which must be installed separately from FortiClient EMS.
-For information on SQL Server Enterprise or Standard and FortiClient EMS, see Installing FortiClient EMS to specify SQL Server Enterprise or Standard instance on page 32.
+These instructions do not apply for SQL Server Enterprise or Standard, which you must install separately from FortiClient EMS.
+For information on SQL Server Enterprise or Standard and FortiClient EMS, see Installing FortiClient EMS to specify SQL Server Enterprise or Standard instance on page 31.